QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 You are free to add and change the tags on the Spawns and Manager how you see fit for you level.
 There are a couple of notes:
 * You can have AISpawns with different AIDataTable and/or Row Values spawn on the same tag without any issues. (it's how we set it up above).
     * eg: Notice that the 2 AISpawns have `Civilian_Gas_Woman_01` & `Suspect_01_Shotgun` but share the same tag of *"group1"*
-    * You can use this to create a much larger array of scenarios for your map!
+    * You can use this to create a variety of scenarios for your map!
 * If you want a set number of a specific AI tag group to spawn, set the `MinimumAmount` & `MaximumAmount` to be the same number.
 * If you want to spawn a random range of enemies of a tag, set a min and max value but also *Enable* `RandomizeWithinRange`.
+* For now we can just leave everything as default.

 ### Doors
 Doors are pretty simple to place down and edit into your map.